Virtual-Coffee/virtualcoffee.io/src/member-resources/oss-writing-issues.md

 Some important things to remember:

-- <strong>Provide facts.</strong> An issue needs facts, which can include pictures, metrics, and more.
+- **Provide facts.** An issue needs facts, which can include pictures, metrics, and more.
 It is easier to explain than just using words.
-- <strong>Describe the issue.</strong> Follow any templates provided by the organization and/or asking yourself: What, Where, When, How and Why.
+- **Describe the issue.** Follow any templates provided by the organization and/or asking yourself: What, Where, When, How and Why.
-- <strong>Don't solve the issue.</strong> You are not expected to solve the issue.
+- **Don't solve the issue.** You are not expected to solve the issue.
 It happens of course, but it's important that the issue is clearly describes so that anyone can understand it without being in your head. 🙂

 A suggested solution can be a good thing, especially to help the contributors who have less experience.
 When you're writing issues on a repository that isn't your own, you might not have all of the context to provide the best solution.
 This is why--although suggestions are appreciated--the maintainers have the final say in the solution and/or approach to the issue.